AstroStray/Avalonia-Face-Metadata-Extractor/README.md

-# WPF-Face-Metadata-Extractor
+# Avalonia-Face-Metadata-Extractor
-Extract Face Metadata with MediaPipe
+Extract Face Metadata with MediaPipe with Google Jules